komushi/ggp-func-py-gocheckin/design/SECURITY_USE_CASES.md

 10. **Alert action**: IoT publish only (cloud handles notifications)
 11. **Focus**: Security use-cases prioritized
 12. **Architecture**: Separate inference backends from business logic (NFR2)
-13. *(Revised by Decision 36)* ~~UC1 always runs~~ — UC1+UC2 is now a toggleable fixed pair, only applicable on P2 (with lock).
+13. *(Revised by Decision 36)* ~~UC1 always runs~~ — UC1 is toggleable, only applicable on P2 (with lock).
 On P1, UC1 is N/A
 14. **Detection sequence is pattern-specific**: Two camera-lock patterns (P1-P2) define when detection starts, what triggers it, and what unlock actions result.
 Documented in Camera-Lock Patterns section with detailed timelines
 15. **Continuous detection loop**: Detection does NOT stop after UC1 match/unlock.
 The loop runs every frame for the full timer.
 Unlock is a one-time side effect; all UCs continue to fire on every subsequent frame.
 All handlers run on every frame (priority = evaluation order, not mutual exclusion)
 16. **Post-unlock blocklist policy**: If a blocklist person is detected AFTER the door has already been unlocked, the system does NOT re-lock (can't undo).
 Instead it sets `block_further_unlocks` to prevent any additional locks from being unlocked for the remainder of the session (e.g., a lock whose clicked event arrives later)
 17. **Behavioral change from current code**: Current code stops detection immediately on UC1 match (`stop_feeding()`).
 New design continues the detection loop for the full `TIMER_DETECT` duration after match — unlock is a one-time side effect, not a session terminator.
-This is required for UC2-UC5 to function
+This is required for UC3-UC5 to function
 18. **Two-threshold approach for masked faces**: `FACE_DETECT_THRESHOLD` (SCRFD, lower, e.g. 0.3) and `FACE_RECOG_THRESHOLD` (ArcFace, higher, e.g. 0.45).
 Masked faces pass detection but fail recognition → classified as unknown → still counted in UC4 via embedding + bbox IoU clustering.
 Per-camera threshold tuning possible since each camera has fixed angle/lighting/distance
 19. **UC6 requires cloud**: Loitering detection needs unknown face embeddings persisted across sessions over days/weeks — cloud-side data aggregation
 20. **UC7 deferred**: Trivial time check but deferred to reduce initial scope